 - The lines connecting the circles represent the co-occurring keywords.
 The distance between two keywords approximates how strongly the words are related based on the number of their co-occurrences (i.e., the more publications in which two keywords co-occur, the stronger the relation between them).
 Thus, the strongly related words appear closer together on the map.

 - Each distinct color represents a cluster of keywords that are strongly related to each other.
-In the figure, ‘pneumonia’, ‘travel’, and ‘disease transmission’ are strongly related to ‘virology’, ‘animals’, ‘nonhuman’, ‘zoonosis’, ‘fever’, ‘genetics’, and ‘pandemic’ (red cluster).
-The keyword ‘epidemic’ is strongly related to ‘outbreak’, ‘quarantine’, ‘mass screening’, ‘air travel’, ‘travel medicine’, ‘global health’, ‘infection control’, and ‘risk assessment’ – these keywords are shown to be closer together forming the green cluster.
+In the figure, ‘pneumonia’, ‘outbreak’, and ‘pathogenicity’ are strongly related to ‘virology’, ‘global health’, ‘United States’, and ‘Wuhan’ (blue cluster).
+The keyword ‘epidemic’ is strongly related to ‘pandemic’, ‘quarantine’, ‘air travel’, ‘China’, ‘infection control’, and ‘risk assessment’ which are shown to be closer together forming the green cluster.
 The red cluster is formed by the strong relatedness of the following keywords: ‘travel’, ‘PCR’, ‘fever’, ‘cough’, and ‘tomography’ among others.

-Note: See the full paper for the Methodology and Limitations of this analysis.
+Note: See the full paper for more detailed findings, including the Methodology and Limitations of this analysis.